-Therefore, the implementation of a direct agreement in the e-Procurement system is created in such a way that there are three options:
+Therefore, the implementation of a direct agreement in the e-Procurement system was created in such a way that there are three options:

-1) Publication of the report on the conducted procedure (the procedure was not carried out through the system) – This is the standard option, that after the conducted procedure of the direct agreement “in paper” (outside the e-Procurement system), only the report on the conducted public procurement procedure is published;
+1) Publication of the report on the conducted procedure (the procedure was not carried out through the system) – This is the standard option, that after the direct agreement procedure “in paper” (outside the e-Procurement system), only the report on the conducted public procurement procedure is published;

 2) Publication of an open call for the submission of informative offers – This is an option to publish a call for the submission of price proposals/offers on the public part of the e-Procurement system.
 By posting an invitation this way, the invitation is visible to everyone.
 Additionally, in this option, the contracting authority can mark one or more bidders so that the e-Procurement system sends them a notification that the call for the submission of price proposals/offers has been published;

 “Furthermore, if by “direct” public procurement you mean a negotiation procedure without publication of notices, as the least transparent public procurement procedure, we point out that certain changes have been made in the Law to increase the transparency of this type of procedure.
-Changes to the Law, in relation to the previous legislation, in the article 28. paragraph (4) provide that in the cases referred to in Article 21 point), b) and c) of the Law, the contracting authority publishes on the public procurement portal information about the negotiation procedure that it intends to carry out without publishing the procurement notice, by making the tender documentation available to all interested candidates,” the Agency explained to our portal.
+Amendments to the Law, in relation to the previous legislation, in Article 28 paragraph (4) provide that in the cases referred to in Article 21 points), b) and c) of the Law, the contracting authority shall publish on the public procurement portal information about the negotiation procedure it intends to conduct without publication of the notice on procurement, by making the tender documentation available to all interested candidates”, the Agency explained to our portal.

 They note that paragraph (5) of Article 28 of the Law stipulates that in the cases referred to in Article 21, point d) of the Law, the contracting authority may publish on the public procurement portal information about the negotiation procedure it intends to conduct without publishing the procurement notice, by make the documentation available to all interested candidates.